Skip to main content

 • By default, before executing any tool the user is asked to approve the tool.

-• To bypass the tool approval mechanism and automatically execute all tools, add the auto_tool_approval: true flag to the configuration.
+• To bypass the tool approval mechanism and automatically execute all tools, click the flash icon from the message input area.
+Disabling can be done the same way, by clicking the flash icon one more time.

 Tool Approval Flow